VAT Invoice vs Regular Invoice: Key Differences

 The era of the "PDF Invoice" is ending.
 We are witnessing a global shift towards Continuous Transaction Controls (CTC).

-As of 2025/2026, many jurisdictions (including France, Poland, Germany, and Malaysia) are mandating E-Invoicing.
+Multiple jurisdictions are mandating E-Invoicing in 2026.
 This means the invoice is not a document, but a structured data file (XML, UBL, JSON) transmitted directly to tax authorities or via the Peppol network.

 Prepare for ViDA (VAT in the Digital Age):

-- Structured Data: Ensure your invoicing software can export to UBL 2.1 or CII standards.
+- Structured Data: Ensure your invoicing software can export to UBL 2.1 or CII standards (EN 16931).

 - Real-Time Reporting: 2026 regulations often require invoices to be issued within days of the supply, not weeks.